Author's Note: The strangest thoughts come into my head at the strangest times...

 Great.
 Perfect time to remember that.

-"Alright," Davis finally sighed, after getting nods from all three generals, "you're all dismissed."
+"Alright," Davis said, after getting nods from all three Firsts, "you're all dismissed."

 Cloud attempted to act natural as he trailed behind to head for the showers.
 Just another twenty meters and he would be free!

-From his left, General Rhapsodos approached at a fairly casual pace.
+From his left, Commander Rhapsodos approached at a fairly casual pace.
 Every muscle in Cloud's body suddenly stopped working and he was forced to halt and wait for his life to end.

 "Then just what on Gaia do you call that limping excuse for a march?"